MLAide/docs/docs/tutorial/model-training.md

 ```

 ## Linear Regression
-After the train-test-split we can fit a linear regression model.
-We will
-start a new run and link dataset and the pipeline as input artifacts.
+After the train-test-split, we can fit a linear regression model.
+We start a new run and link dataset and the pipeline as input artifacts.

 ```python
 dataset_artifact_ref = ArtifactRef(name="USA housing dataset", version=1)